Grossmont High School Advanced Placement and College Preparatory US History

 The Puritan Mission

-"From the beginning, ministers like Robert Cushman and civil magistrates like William Bradford and John Winthrop urged their citizens to recognize that they were drawn together for a [unique and special] purpose far beyond their own liberty, or even security, and to place the welfare of the community as a whole above their own."
-How might this motivation have led to the success of the Puritan colony?
+Johnathan Winthrop's "A Model of Christian Charity" (1630) "From the beginning, ministers like Robert Cushman and civil magistrates like William Bradford and John Winthrop urged their citizens to recognize that they were drawn together for a [unique and special] purpose far beyond their own liberty, or even security, and to place the welfare of the community as a whole above their own."
+How might this motivation have led to the success of the Puritan colony? |

 Salem Witchcraft

 "Few events in American history are better known than the Salem witchcraft trials of 1692.
 Their popularity is doubtless attributable to a number of things: a persistent fascination with the occult; a perverse pleasure to expose the underbelly of an American culture that boasts of toleration, social harmony, and progress; and an appreciation for a compelling, dramatic narrative replete with heroes and villains.
 Skeptics, like the preeminent twentieth-century historian Perry Miller, question whether the Salem trials constituted anything more than an inconsequential episode in colonial history.
 But most historians consider Salem worthy of continuing investigation even if it was less than a major turning point in history."
 Click the botton below to explore this remarkable event.
-Thank you, Richard Latner!
+Thank you, Richard Latner and Tulane University!!

 Doing The DBQ (1993)